 Where: 38 Kalgoorlie Street, Mount Hawthorn, WA,

-Ninety–seven years later, the cottage still stands and commands respect from all who visit it.
-During its lifetime, the building has weathered dramas of ownership, of neglect and of triumph.
+Years later the Cottage still stands and commands respect from all who visit it.
+The Centenary was celebrated in February 2016 and during its lifetime, the building has weathered dramas of ownership, of neglect and of triumph.
 It has seen ownership change and perspectives of its use modified, but the fabric and intent of that decision long ago by the Mount Hawthorn Progress Association still remains.

 For more information please contact Anne Chapple on 0411 44 55 82 or email firstname.lastname@example.org

 Reporter Kimberly Howie and heritage expert Richard Offen look at the history of Anzac Cottage in Mount Hawthorn.
 Listen to a radio episode of 720 ABC radio Perth's 'what’s all that about? click here.